brady-aiello/DeepPrint/README.md

 # DeepPrint
-## A utility for printing kotlin data classes with the same syntax as their primary constructor, using [ksp](https://github.com/google/ksp.)
+## A utility for printing kotlin data classes with the same syntax as their primary constructor.

 ## Benefits: